Miscellaneous Wire Broadcast Systems

-The WB800 was designed to distribute 'Piped Music' to offices and shopping centres.
-Marketed under the name 'Planned Music' I think this was conceived as a money spinner but it never appeared to take off.
-Dedicated audio circuits sent out music from a central source to exchanges that had a customer(s) subscribing to the service.
-A 144 kHz carrier generated in the exchange was amplitude modulated with the audio and distributed via the normal telephone line to the subscribers premises.
+The WB800 was designed so a 144 kHz carrier generated in the exchange was amplitude modulated with the audio and distributed via the normal telephone line to the subscribers premises.
 Filters like those used by the Civil Defence network were used to separate the carrier from the phone.
-The carrier was demodulated at the customer's premises and distributed to speakers.
+The carrier was demodulated at the customer's premise, amplified and distributed to speakers.

 Pair Gain Equipment WB900

 WB900 had nothing to do with the Cold War but was a system for connecting two customers to one pair of wires to overcome shortages in the underground cable network.
 This proved a better quality of customers who in the past were forced to have party lines, or Shared Service to use its correct title.
 The exchange unit can hold 10 slide in units, each combining two customers in one pair of wires.